YUPCRAB/Airbnb_From_Scratch/README.md

 This application was originally created as an assignment for one the courses I took in college.
 Until recently, I have continued to upgrade and test the code to incorporate new features and functions even after that course was finished.
-I kept it private out of the concern that other student would copy it and I might unkonwingly contribute to academic dishonesty.

 Features that will be added to the application
 - Pagination